GETTING THE FUNDING YOU NEED

 START CLOSE TO HOME

-Personal Loans; A personal bank loan is one that you obtain from a bank and pay back in monthly installments.
+Personal Bank Loan: A loan that you obtain from a bank and pay back in monthly installments.
 A personal bank loan can either be secured (collateral is required as a guarantee that you will repay the loan) or unsecured (no collateral is required).

-Credit Cards; Although it is more costly form of credit, your credit card can provide ready access to cash.
-You should only sue this source if you have a credit limit high enough to cover your needs, and if you can pay off the card quickly.
+Credit Cards: Although it is a more costly form of credit, your credit card can provide ready access to cash.
+You should only use this source if you have a credit limit high enough to cover your needs, and if you can pay off the card quickly.

 This category of financing is dependent upon the day-to-day operations of your business.
 Some of these options are available to start-up businesses.